sorovskiy/python_app/README.md

 # Python app

-    Flask python app for deploy
+    Flask python app for deploy to aws